Rocky Athas: John Mayall

 In 2009, John Mayall asked him to play lead guitar on Tough.
 In 2014, he recorded a second album with Mayall, A Special Life.
 Athas intensively toured with the legendary bluesman until 2016, when John Mayall decided to operate as a trio.

 2011–present

 In 2014, Rocky released Let My Guitar Do The Talking...With My Friends on Cherryburst Records.
 The album is instrumental, and Athas used several vintage guitars from his personal collection.
 His old friend Smokin' Joe Kubek and John Mayall both appeared on the album.

 In 2015, Rocky released two compilations, entitled The Essential Rocky Athas (Volume I and Volume II), featuring several bonus tracks, including a cover of "'White Room" by Cream.

 In 2017, Athas released Shakin' The Dust, produced by Jim Gaines (Stevie Ray Vaughan, Santana's Supernatural).

 Influences

-Rocky Athas has been heavily influenced by Jimi Hendrix and Eric Clapton.
+Athas has been influenced by Jimi Hendrix and Eric Clapton.
 Other influences are Freddie King, The Beatles, Cream, Mountain and Leslie West.